20adityasingh/TeamAI/README.md

 - **Intelligence Service (The AI Brain)**:
   - Built on **Spring AI 2.0.0-M2**, communicating concurrently with frontier LLMs (e.g., OpenRouter, OpenAI compatible APIs).
   - Employs **Advanced Function Calling** (Tools) to dynamically read/write to the Workspace.
+Tool calls are strictly enforced but dynamically triggered optionally to avoid deadlocks.
   - Implements an **Agentic Advisor Pattern** (e.g., `FileTreeContextAdvisor`) to inject dense, compacted context straight into the AI's prompting phase.
-  - Leverages heavily-engineered internal Prompts featuring "Recency Bias" and "Strict 6-Step Validation Protocols" to guarantee autonomous AI reliability.
+  - Leverages heavily-engineered internal Prompts featuring "Recency Bias", a flexible "5-Step Validation Protocol", and rigid architectural directives forcing the AI to generate multiple modular files rather than a monolithic dump.

 - **Workspace Service (The Engine Room)**:
   - **Fabric8 Kubernetes Client**: Dynamically provisions and manages runner pods and isolated workspaces directly on the underlying K8s cluster.